javila35/JS-Tetris/README.md

  - Three rows filled at once : 300 pts
  - Four row cleared at once : 1200 pts

-    These scores all double at Level 3.
+   &emsp; (Note: These scores all double once you reach Level 3.)

 Levels:
 For every ten rows cleared, you move to the next level.